 - Tannins

-- reduces inflammation and protects against cellular damage and certain chronic illnesses, such as heart disease and cancer
+- first, they help reduce inflammation and protects against cellular damage and certain chronic illnesses, such as heart disease and cancer

 - various types of tannins prevent disease and provide antioxidant and anti-inflammatory benefits

-- antibacterial affects may stop the growth of Staphylococcus bacteria, Candida albicans, and Campylobacter jejuni
+- antibacterial effects may stop the growth of Staphylococcus bacteria, Candida albicans, and Campylobacter jejuni

 - slow the progression of neurodegenerative disorders like Parkinson’s disease and Alzheimer’s